 - Trek through `Hidden Valley` behind Dhaulagiri

 This is a rare opportunity to make a pioneering ascent of Mukot Peak, a 6000 metre summit in the Nepal Himalaya.
 Led by our most experienced KE Climbing Leaders, this climbing and trekking holiday of a lifetime will start from Kathmandu, flying first to Nepalgunj in the extreme south west of the country.
 From here we will take a flight into the mountains to Jhupal where we begin a spectacular trek through the Tarap and Barbung Valleys, north of Dhaulagiri, to Mukot, one of the most remote villages in the region.
-After a programme of acclimatisation and skills training, we will make a complete traverse of Mukot Peak (6087m) by its north and south ridges, descending into the ‘Hidden Valley' at the back of Dhaulagiri.
+After a programme of acclimatisation and skills training, our aim is to make a complete traverse of Mukot Peak (6087m) by its north and south ridges, descending into the ‘Hidden Valley' at the back of Dhaulagiri.
 Mukot Peak will be opened for climbing for the first time in 2015 and has never had a recorded ascent.
-We have two departures for this fantastic holiday.
-The first will be led by Ade Summers and the second by Tom Richardson and the third by Val Pitkethley.
+We have three departures for this fantastic holiday.
+The first will be led by Ade Summers, the second by Tom Richardson and the third by Val Pitkethley.
 We end this unique adventure with a crossing of the Dhampus Pass to Jomsom in the Kali Gandakhi Valley thereby also completing a fantastic trekking traverse of Lower Dolpo.

 Is this holiday for you?